SophieBosio/sophiebosio.github.io/content/_index.md

 Hi!
 I'm Sophie, a master's student at the University of Oslo.

-I'm currently gearing up to write my MSc thesis, which will be about using program inversion to automatically derive good test input generators, hopefully making tools such as QuickCheck even more appealing to the average programmer.
+I'm currently writing my MSc thesis, which is about using program inversion to automatically derive good test input generators, hopefully making tools such as QuickCheck even more appealing to the average programmer.